Chris-Graffagnino/Jormungandr-for-Newbs/docs/cardano_foundation_registry_guide.md

 ```

-NOTE: "owner" is the contents of `owner.pub`.
+NOTE: "owner" is the contents of receiver_public.key.
-NOTE: "pledge_address" is the contents of `owner.addr` (OR) some other "addr" prefixed address (for which you possess the pub/private keys).
+NOTE: "pledge_address" is the contents of `receiver_account.txt` (OR) some other "addr" prefixed address (for which you possess the pub/private keys).
-(ctrl+o to save the file, ctrl+x to exit) .
+(ctrl+o to save the file, ctrl+x to exit)

 ### IMPORTANT
 The "owner" public key must match the key-pair that you register your node on the blockchain via createStakePool.sh (see jormungandr_node_setup_guide.md)